ngrok/ngrok-docs/docs/integrations/chargify/webhooks.md

 This is a quick step to add extra protection to your application.

-1. Access your Chargfy's site home page,
+1. Access your Chargfy's site home page and click **Edit current Site** from the Site dropdown menu on top of the page.

+1. On the **Site** page, copy the value of the **Site Shared Key**.

-1. Restart your ngrok agent by running the command, replacing `{your webhook secret}` with the value you have copied before (See [Integrate ngrok and Chargify.](#setup-webhook)):
+1. Restart your ngrok agent by running the command, replacing `{your site shared key}` with the value you have copied before:
     ```bash
-    ngrok http 3000 --verify-webhook chargify --verify-webhook-secret {your webhook secret}
+    ngrok http 3000 --verify-webhook chargify --verify-webhook-secret {your site shared key}
     ```

-1. Access [Chargify](https://Chargify/) and create a new project.
+1. Access the **Webhook Testing** page and send a new test notification to your webhook.

 Verify that your local application receives the request and logs information to the terminal.